tbultel/kegcip/README.md

 # kegcip

-Clean In Place controller for Beer Kegs
+CIP controller for Beer Tanks and Kegs

 Inspired from various existing CIP (Clean In Place) Open Source projects, this one aim to be a kind of best-off, leveraging the original designers spirit and